 The tide of war shifted noticeably in favor of the Union in 1863, despite a brilliant victory by Robert E. Lee in the Battle of Chancellorsville, a battle that cost the life of his daring lieutenant Thomas “Stonewall” Jackson.
 Lee then suffered a major defeat at Gettysburg, Pennsylvania, in early July.
 The victor, George Gordon Meade, did not pursue aggressively, and the Confederate “Gray Fox” escaped to fight another day.
 The two antagonists met again in November in a confused, inconclusive affair known as the Mine Run Campaign.

-Battle of Fredericksburg
+Battle of Chancellorsville

 On April 17, the Army of the Potomac, under yet another commander, Maj.
 Gen. Joseph “Fighting Joe” Hooker, attempted to outflank Lee at Fredericksburg by crossing the Rappahannock and Rapidan rivers above the town.
 In response, Lee divided his force, leaving part of it to guard the river at Fredericksburg.
 On April 30, Hooker and Lee collided near a mansion called Chancellorsville in a densely thicketed area of woods known as The Wilderness.
 After a brilliant flank attack that disorganized Hooker’s right, Lt.
 Gen. Thomas “Stonewall” Jackson was mortally wounded by his own men in the darkness.
 He died May 10.
 Lee, learning the Federals had captured Fredericksburg, divided his force again and defeated them at Salem Church.
 Hooker gave up the campaign and withdrew on the night of May 5–6.
 The Battle of Chancellorsville is regarded as Lee’s most brilliant victory.
-Read more about the Battle of Fredericksburg.
+Read more about the Battle of Chancellorsville.

-Vicksburg, Chickamauga, and Chatanooga
+Vicksburg, Chickamauga, and Chattanooga

 The “Confederate Gibraltar,” Vicksburg, Mississippi, fell to Ulysses S. Grant on July 4 after a 47-day siege.
 Confederates won their greatest victory in the Western Theater at the Battle of Chickamauga in September, but failed to capitalize on it and in late November were routed from the hills above Chattanooga, opening the road to Atlanta for the Union’s Western armies.
 Grant was placed in command of all Western armies, a prelude to an even greater promotion that would come the following spring.